|Labor Force||Oct 2018||162,637||161,926||Ths. #, SA||Monthly|

 Data are updated at least once a year, with possible interim updates throughout the year.
 Revisions can be extensive and cover the entire history.

 Previously available and published data can be removed by the World Bank if quality or integrity of the data is questioned.
+For more detail on what has been removed, revised and added please see the Revision history from from the World Bank.

 ETC means that series includes any statistical discrepancy in the use of resources relative to the supply of resources.